deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> This table presents a comparison of the performance of different models on various visual question answering tasks using both direct and chain-of-thought prediction methods, highlighting the effectiveness of a self-taught reasoning approach with minimal chain-of-thought data.
+> This table presents the results of experiments comparing the performance of a self-taught reasoner trained with minimal chain-of-thought (CoT) data against a baseline model on various benchmark datasets, highlighting the superior performance of the self-taught reasoner.

 {{< table-caption >}}